Monday, July 25, 2011

 Written Method:

-This step is both a time saver and a huge money saver: When you pick up a rotisserie chicken from the supermarket (and don't we all?) and you've removed all of the meat, throw the carcass into a big pot, cover with water, add some seasoning (salt, pepper, an onion, celery, carrot, poultry seasoning.... really it can be whatever you want), and let it boil for an hour or two.
+the supermarket (and don't we all?) and you've removed all of the meat, throw the carcass into a big pot, cover with water, add some seasoning (salt, pepper, an onion, celery, carrot, poultry seasoning.... really it can be whatever you want), and let it boil for an hour or two.
 The marrow from the bones and the seasoning from the skin, meat, etc will condense and give you a lovely chicken stock.
 After the stock is made, pour them into ice cube trays and freeze them.
 You can pop them out easily and store the frozen stock cubes in a gallon sized zip top bag.
 The next time you need chicken broth/stock, you have a rich homemade version on hand for free!
 You already paid for the chicken, so you may as well stretch that investment a bit.

 So... if you don't have your own stock cubes, open a box or can of chicken stock or broth.
 Since you aren't starting with a raw chicken, we need to start with some flavor.
 The stock will make it taste like we've worked on this for hours.
 To the broth, add the bones, some celery, carrots, some thyme, salt and pepper.
 Add some more water (maybe just enough to cover) and let it boil for a while.